dillansimmons/storybook/readme.md

 ## Project overview

 ### Influence
 PbDi is influenced heavily by film narrative and the feeling of being in a movie theater (or drive in theater).
-Each piece includes generative prose and a visual to try to bring the viewer into the movie goer experience: The feeling when the lights go down and the introduction scene plays out.
-From action to horror to art-house the narratives and visuals are versitile and each influence each other.
-Random ideas that drove this:
+Each piece includes generative prose and a screen like visual in an attempt to recreate the movie going experience, the feeling when the lights go down and the introduction scene plays out.

+Ideas that drove this:
 - Generative poetry (Nick Montfort / Alison Knowles / etc.)
-- Strange movie plots (Predator)
+- Strange movie plots (Predator, Big Lebowski, Turner and Hooch)
 - Detective writing
-- Grids
+- Grids, microchips, and pegboards
 - Letterpress offsets / Plotter layering
-- Op art

 ### Artistic approach